© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Egryn Ring Cairn is a scheduled monument protected by Cadw under reference ME156.
 View the official record →

-Mynydd Egryn Ring Cairn is a Neolithic or Bronze Age ritual and funerary monument located in Meirionnydd, Wales.
+Mynydd Egryn Ring Cairn is a prehistoric ritual and funerary monument located in Meirionnydd, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME156.

 Mynydd Egryn Ring Cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Egryn Ring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME156.